youngli0n/1v1fighter/CODE_EXPLANATION.md

 - **What it does**: Creates a new projectile and adds it to the list, if allowed by fire rate

 **`update_projectiles(dt, other_player, current_time)`**
-- **Purpose**: Updates all flying bullets and checks for hits
+- **Purpose**: Updates all flying bullets and checks for hits with sub-stepping collision detection
 - **What it does**:
-  1. Moves all projectiles
-  2. Removes projectiles that go off screen
+  1. Gets movement path with intermediate positions for each projectile
+  2. Checks for collisions at each intermediate position (prevents fast projectiles from tunneling through objects)
-  3. Checks if any hit the other player
+  3. Checks for hits against walls or other player
   4. On hit: slows the target, speeds up the shooter (if not shielded)
+  5. If target has shield active: deflects shot back at attacker at 2x speed
-  5. Removes the projectile after hit
+  6. Removes the projectile after hit

 **`get_total_speed_multiplier(current_time)`**
 - **Purpose**: Calculates how fast the player should move